Tips & Tricks - Starting Processes

 JobStarter.startJob("<Timer-GUID>", [testParam: true, greeting: ' Hello world!'])

-The "testParam" and "greeting" parameters are available in the SharedState when the process has been started.
+The parameters "testParam" and "greeting" are available in SharedState once the process has started.

 import de.uplanet.lucy.server.scheduler.JobStarter